suncoast-devs/handbook/lessons/react-state-with-fetch/index.md

 Take a moment and change some of these entries and see that the UI shows what we want.
-This is an important step as we want to validate that as we fill in our state, and use it to populate the board, we can see a game of `X` and `O`.
+This is an important step as we want to validate that as we fill in our state and use it to populate the board, we can see a game of `X` and `O`.

 When done, make sure all the entries are blank again.

 ## Step 2: Make a state using data

-When we are using an API we want to use a state with the same "shape" (structure) as the API uses.
-Looking at the API response of a new game we'll see it generates data like this:
+When we are using an API, we want to use a state with the same "shape" (structure) as the API uses.
+Looking at the API response of a new game, we'll see it generates data like this:

 ```json
 {